orbisgis/lczexplore/docs/articles/joss/paper.md

 Each pixel is seen as an individual to which each map assigns a value of a categorical variable (each map is seen as a "rater").

-The comprehensive Map Comparison kit which was released in 2001 by the Netherlands Environmental Assessment Agency [@visser2006map].
-It is an example of tool
+The comprehensive Map Comparison kit, which was released in 2001 by the Netherlands Environmental Assessment Agency [@visser2006map], is an example of tool
 that allows multiple methods to compare raster maps.
 It includes a fuzzy algorithm which allows to tackle small shifts of one map from another.
 It only works on raster maps, only on Windows OS and doesn't allow automation for several pairs of maps.